omundy/learn-javascript/topics/single-page-apps/single-page-apps.md

 <h1>Intro</h1>
 ```

 ...which are loaded dynamically into `div#main` of index.html.
+See the [vanilla JS](../../topics/single-page-apps/simple-spa-chart/solution/index.html) or [jquery](../../topics/single-page-apps/simple-spa-chart/solution/index-jquery.html) examples for more.

 ```js
 $("#main").load('views/intro.html');